robertoz-01/blood-tests-extractor/README.md

 # Blood-Tests-Extractor

-It extracts the blood test results from PDF or image files.
+This tool extracts blood test results from PDF or image files.

-It runs an HTTP service that receives a PDF in a POST request and returns a JSON containing the information for each analysis.
+It provides an HTTP service that accepts a PDF via a POST request and returns a JSON response containing detailed information for each analysis result.

-It can also be used locally for experiments; in this case, it reads a PDF file and generates an HTML file containing the tables with analysis data and other debugging information.
+In addition to its HTTP service, it can be used locally for experimentation.
+In this mode, the tool processes a PDF file and generates an HTML file displaying the extracted tables and debugging information.

-The extraction of the tables from the PDF or images is based on the package [img2table](https://github.com/xavctn/img2table).
+The extraction of tables from PDFs or images is powered by the [img2table](https://github.com/xavctn/img2table) library.

+This service is used by [Blood-Tests-App](https://github.com/robertoz-01/blood-tests-app), a web application for digitalizing, managing, and comparing collections of blood test results.

 ## Example